-Downtown Belleville pizza shop opens; Piece by Peace opens in Swansea
+Downtown Belleville pizza shop opens; Peace by Piece opens in Swansea

 After nearly 10 years in downtown Belleville, the popular retail store and gift shop Peace by Piece has relocated to Swansea.

 Located at 2427 N. Illinois St., the new store has a coastal vibe with gray hardwood floors throughout.
-A modern light fixture adorned with rope hangs over the cash register and a colorful row of doors welcome customers into each dressing room.
+A modern light fixture adorned with rope hangs over the cash register, and a colorful row of doors welcomes customers into each dressing room.

 “My wife (Christina) has always wanted a store in Florida,” owner Jason Keck said.
 “And it has the look and feel of it right here in Swansea.”